 Here’s a quick sample of some of the simple and/or inexpensive tips for dealing with these 8 common aging dog issues.

 - Arthritis can affect all dogs but large breeds are most prone.
 Extra weight puts greater stress on the joints.
 Achy joints cause limping, difficulty climbing stairs or getting up after naps.
 A heating pad placed under the dog’s bed soothes creaky joints.
 Gentle massage, as well as OTC supplements such as omega-3 fatty acids and glucosamine-type products, also helps.
 Low impact exercise—walks or swimming—and slimming down pudgy pooches delays problems.
 Provide steps—even a cardboard box—to help old dogs navigate stairs or hop onto the sofa.
+You can also offer supplements that help with arthritis.

 - Dogs suffer from cataracts more than any other species, but blindness rarely slows them down.
 They compensate by relying more on the sense of smell and hearing.
 Owners may not notice vision loss unless the dog visits unfamiliar surroundings.
 Avoid rearranging furniture so blind dogs can rely on their memory of familiar landmarks.
 Baby gates placed near stairs protect blind dogs from falling.
 Avoid startling blind dogs by announcing your presence before walking near or petting.
 Blind dogs enjoy games with noisy toys they can hear or hide-and-seek with strongly scented objects.